CBSE Class 10th, 12th Board Exam 2021: Check Top 9 Tips to Write Perfect Answers in Exam

 7. Space out each word

-Take a quick glance of important tips for writing appropriate answers in board exam:
+Take a quick glance at important tips for writing appropriate answers in the board exam:

-- Use words according the marks allotted to a particular question.
+- Use words according to the marks allotted to a particular question.

 - Try to use concise words to increase the quality of your answer.

-- Do not use short form of words like don’t for do not, can’t for can not, won’t for would not, etc.
+- Do not use the short forms of words like don’t for do not, can’t for can not, won’t for would not, etc.

 - Use common and simple words to explain your answer.